Updated: Jan 12

 If you decide to attempt a night summit be sure to bring some warm clothes as the top of Timpanogos prior to sunrise can get cold even during the middle of summer.

 Timpanogos is one of the prettiest hikes in the Wasatch and is well worth the effort to make it to the top.
-Feel free to share your comments and thoughts with me about this hike at DustinACook@gmaill.com, and don’t forget to get outside and have some fun!
+Feel free to share your comments and thoughts with me about this hike at DustinACook@gmaill.com.
+If you'd like more information on fun outdoor adventures in Utah, subscribe to our blog here.
+And don’t forget to get outside and have some fun!